Why Can’t Antidepressants and Recovery Go Together?

 The Risks of Stigma

 “It would be tragic if antidepressant medications were stigmatized in a way that people avoided taking them, as exemplified by the treatment of adolescent depression,” says Dr. Krystal.
-He explains that after a “black box warning” was introduced into the labeling of antidepressants related to a possible increased risk for suicide in adolescents treated with these medications, prescribing of antidepressants to adolescents decreased.
+He explains that after a “black box warning” was introduced into the labeling of antidepressants related to a possible increased risk for suicide in adolescents treated with these medications, the prescribing of antidepressants to adolescents decreased.
 Afterwards, the rate of adolescent suicide increased.

 Relief Is Possible